kubenetworks/kubevpn/README.md

 ...
 ```

-- When use kubevpn dev, but got error code 137, how to resolve ?
+- When use `kubevpn dev`, but got error code 137, how to resolve ?

 ```text
 dns service ok